-The Government has set out plans to introduce a statutory Brownfield Register (listed below, online map or pdf version).
 The Register will help developers identify suitable sites quickly, speeding up the construction of new homes and maximising the number of new homes built on suitable brownfield land avoiding the need to build on less sustainable locations.

 The Town and Country Planning (Brownfield Land Register) Regulations 2017 require local authorities to prepare and maintain a register of brownfield land that is suitable for residential development: Part 1 of the Brownfield Land Register.

 The Regulations require the register to be updated at least once a year.